 “Founded by Jason Purcell and Matthew Stepanic, Glass Bookshop is a new space in Edmonton, Alberta, that focuses on Canadian writing with special attention paid to queer and racialized writers, as well as the independent publishers who help to produce their work.”

 They carry many children’s books.
-They have book by Indigenous writers as well.
+They also have books by Indigenous writers.